shubshres/Stock-Trading-Alert/README.md

 This program was created utilizing the alphavantage api for the stock data, news api for the news articles, and the twilio api to send the sms messages.

+This app can be hosted an run 24/7 utilizing https://www.pythonanywhere.com.

 IN THE PROGRAM, THE USER WILL NEED TO UPDATE:
 - STOCK_NAME
 - COMPANY_NAME